trevorhobenshield/amazon_photos/README.md

 ## Setup

-A `.env` file must be created with these cookie values.
+An `.env` file must be created with these cookie values.

 ```text
 session-id=...